andrewkingme/andrewkingme.github.io/_work/Specify-Text-Coordinates.md

 Built-in Dynamo nodes like `Utilities.ParseExpressionByUnit` and `Utilities.ConvertByUnits` allow this script to function natively in both Metric and Imperial units.

-### Dynamo Graph
+### Dynamo Definition

 {% include image.html image="Specify-Text-Coordinates-001.png" %}

 ### Python Script: Obtain Coordinates of Selected Text Element

-Operating on the selection as a `TextElement` instead of `TextNote` allows us to modify Labels as well.
+Operating on the selection as a Text Element instead of Text Note allows us to modify Labels as well.

 {% highlight python %}
 import clr